REBL-Stack/starter-app/README.md

-# Blockstack React App
+# React Blockstack Starter App

-This is a foundation for developing Blockstack apps with React, using the React-Blockstack library on top of the Blockstack SDK.
+This is a foundation for developing Blockstack apps with React, using the [React-Blockstack](https://www.npmjs.com/package/react-blockstack) library on top of the Blockstack SDK.

 It applies Bootstrap for layout and style, but it is trivial to substitute with another framework of your choice (or none at all).